Tips for an Eco-Friendly Valentine's Day

 Consider Vintage or Lab-Grown Diamonds

-If you have the money to casually buy your valentine a piece of diamond jewelry this year, consider opting for ethically-mined, lab-grown, vintage, or recycled diamonds.
+If you have the money to casually buy your valentine a piece of jewelry this year, consider opting for ethically-mined, lab-grown, vintage, or recycled diamonds (or any other precious stone!).
 Click here to read our explainer on why you should only be buying sustainable diamonds.

-For more affordable jewelry options for Valentine's Day, click here for some of our favorite ethical jewelry brands.
+For more affordable jewelry options for Valentine's Day, click here for some of our favorite diamond alternatives.

 Article continues below advertisement